Progressive Bulgaria

 From Wikipedia, the free encyclopedia

-Progressive Bulgaria (Bulgarian: Прогресивна България, romanized: Progresivna Bŭlgariya, PB) is a centre-left political coalition in Bulgaria consisting of three political parties.
-The coalition is led by former President Rumen Radev, who founded it to contest the 2026 parliamentary election.
-The coalition was presented on 2 March 2026.[4]
+Progressive Bulgaria (Bulgarian: Прогресивна България, romanized: Progresivna Balgariya, PB) is a left-wing populist[1] and nationalist[3] political party and coalition in Bulgaria led by former President Rumen Radev, who founded it to contest the 2026 Bulgarian parliamentary election.
+The coalition, presented on 2 March 2026, is composed of three major Bulgarian political parties as members, plus three smaller parties.[14]
+On 17 April, Progressive Bulgaria was declared a party at its founding congress in Veliko Tarnovo.[15][16]
+In the 2026 election, the coalition won a majority of seats in the National Assembly.

 Dimitar Stoyanov